bluesky66-dev/kibana/x-pack/plugins/uptime/README.md

 ### server

-The `lib` directory contains `adapters`, which are connections to external resources like HyperSec Kibana Server, HyperSec, etc. In addition, it contains domains, which are libraries that provide functionality via adapters.
+The `lib` directory contains `adapters`, which are connections to external resources like Kibana Server, Elasticsearch, etc. In addition, it contains domains, which are libraries that provide functionality via adapters.

-The `requests` directory contains functions responsible for querying HyperSec and parsing its responses.
+The `requests` directory contains functions responsible for querying Elasticsearch and parsing its responses.

 There's also a `rest_api` folder that defines the structure of the RESTful API endpoints.